Kara Tepe refugee camp

 - Laundry service

 Without proper access to water in the camp, laundry is a big challenge.
 We support all camp residents with a laundry service.
-In collaboration with the organisation The Dirty Girls of Lesvos Island, we wash clothes to medical standards.
+In our own launderette outside of camp we wash clothes to medical standards.
+Everyday we collect laundry bags in the camp from residents, which are then returned the following day.
 This is one out of many measures to prevent the spreading of scabies and other diseases.

 Due to the situation of Covid-19, changes to the activities might occur.
 We always ensure infection prevention by following various infection control measures, in accordance with the guidelines of the Greek authorities.